ci1xgk/Fellowship_Webpage/DG2_RANS.md

-### Using the DG2-RANS-k-ε solver
+### Using the DG2-RANS-k-ε turbluent flow solver (resp. the DG2-RANS laminar flow solver)
 The DG2-RANS-k-ε turbulent flow solver (resp.
-DG2-RANS laminar flow solver) can be set-up and run on LISFLOOD-FP, in the same way as any other uniform-grid solver (see [*"Input files and their format"*](/Merewether1.md)), subject to typing and initialising a number of extra parameters in LISFLOOD-FP's `*.par` file.
-These extra parameters are described below.
+DG2-RANS laminar flow solver) can be set-up and run on [LISFLOOD-FP8.0](https://www.seamlesswave.com/LISFLOOD8.0) in the same way as any other uniform-grid solver (see [*"Input files and their format"*](/Merewether1.md)).

+In addition, a number of extra parameters need to be typed and initialised in [LISFLOOD-FP8.0](https://www.seamlesswave.com/LISFLOOD8.0)'s `*.par` file.
+These extra parameters are described in the Tale below:

 | Item name `input`  | Description |
 | --------- | ----------- |